-SIGNAL MEANING INDICATION Obstacle Distance An obstacle is present Audible signal (dashboard loudspeaker) within the sensors' field • Sound pulses emitted at a rate that increases as the of view distance decreases. • Emits continuous tone at 12 in (30 cm).
+SIGNAL MEANING INDICATION Obstacle An obstacle is present within the Audible signal (dashboard loudspeaker) Distance sensors' field of view • Sound pulses emitted at a rate that increases as the distance decreases. • Emits continuous tone at 12 in (30 cm).
 Adjustable volume level.
 (Refer to "Electronic Ve- hicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information).
-Visual signal (EVIC) Arcs are shown based on the obstacle's distance and location relative to the vehicle.
+Visual signal (EVIC) • Arcs are shown based on the obstacle's distance and location relative to the vehicle.
 (Refer to "Rear Park Assist Display" for further information).

-SIGNAL MEANING INDICATION Failure Sensor or System failures Visual Signal (instrument panel) Icon appears on display.
-Message is displayed on the Electronic Vehicle Information Center (EVIC) (where provided).
+Failure Sensor or System failures Visual Signal (instrument panel) - • Icon appears on display.
+Message is displayed on the Electronic Vehicle Infor- mation Center (EVIC) (where provided).